 It appears that Skip was ill and sent to Bilibid Prison He sent to Japan on the Nagato Maru on November 7, 1942.
 As he walked up the gangplank he was handed a wooden chip.
 His wooden chip was a different color from his friends in D Company.
 The color of the chip determined where a POW would be sent.
-Chip's wood chip was a different color then his friends.
-He did not see them again until the end of the war.
+He did not see his friends again until the end of the war.

 During the trip, Skip recalled that the POWs were all hungry.
 It was during the trip that he got the first signs of dry beriberi.
 His toes began to tingle and slowly the pain moved from the instep to his ankles.
 As it got worse, the pain would shoot up his legs and down again.
 Finally, he could not stand anything touching him.

 In Japan, it is known that Skip was held at Zentsuji.

 There, he worked as a stevedore in the rail